It was when Albert backed the car into the driveway and turned off the engine that he got stuck.

 “Preoccupied,” said Albert.
 “That’s a good word.
 I am, yes, preoccupied with the sky.”

 “And what has occasioned this preoccupation?” said Father Peter.

 That’s how the priest impressed his flock, by using words like ‘occasioned’.
-He’d never say “How come you’re doing that?”
+He’d never say, “How come you’re doing that?”
 No, it was ‘what has occasioned’.
-As if life was circle of gentle causative events that could be unravelled and redirected under the merciful guidance of the divine.
+As if life was cycle of gentle causative events that could be unravelled and redirected under the merciful guidance of the divine.